lost1227/team4999Website/README.md

 #SQL Database access
 If you need access to the database, tell me on slack and I'll create a user account for your needs.
 The database is managed at https://frcteam4999.jordanpowers.net/phpmyadmin/.

+#Error Logs
+Error logs can be accessed at https://frcteam4999.jordanpowers.net/logs/error.log.
+This is userful for debugging php.